Table of Contents Show

 The Thanksgiving signing deadline approaches, and the mix of feuding families.
 Chris’ anxiousness and the sudden entrance of two government agents take the holiday gathering completely off the tracks.
 The differences in the characters and their approaches toward various situations mold the film in a fun direction making it perfect for our list.

 Instant Family is a family comedy-drama film directed by Sean Anders.
 When Pete and Ellie wish to start a family, they find themselves in the world of foster care adoption.
 They want to take in one tiny child.

-The twist is they meet three siblings, including a defiant 15-year-old girl, they find themselves going from zero to three children overnight.
+The twist is they meet three siblings, including a defiant 15-year-old girl, and they find themselves going from zero to three children overnight.
 Now, Pete and Ellie must try to learn the ins and outs of quick motherhood in the hopes of starting a family.
-Good Thanksgiving movies bring out the best in you and add to the holiday spirit.
+Thanksgiving movies bring out the best in you and add to the holiday spirit.

 17. The Turkey Bowl

 Patrick Hodges, a former small-town high school quarterback who is now a high-powered Chicago businessman hitched to the daughter of a politician, hasn’t returned to his tiny Midwestern village in years.